Posting date: 1 October 2018

 The Carpentries is an open global community teaching the skills and perspectives to turn data into knowledge.
 We build capacity in essential data and computational skills for conducting efficient, open, and reproducible research.
 Through our mission, we are committed to “training and fostering an active, inclusive, diverse community of learners and instructors who promote and model the importance of software and data in research.”
 We believe in a world where more people have the computational skills and perspectives to work with data to address their questions in science, scholarship and society.
 We aim to build that world by scaling evidence-based teaching, creating inclusive environments, and building communities of practice based on open principles.

 We seek an engaged and collaborative individual who shares this vision for a full-time position as the Community Engagement Lead of The Carpentries.
-You’ll be part of a diverse team of professionals working to spread data-driven research skills.
+You will be part of a diverse team of professionals working to spread data-driven research skills.
 Our community comprises 35,000 learners, 1,500 instructors, 70 Trainers, and 75 member organizations from research institutions around the world.
 The Community Engagement Lead has a broad responsibility for developing and supporting global and local Carpentry communities and creating pathways for participation and increased communication.

 As Community Engagement Lead, you will model and promote our commitment to equity, diversity and inclusion.
 You will engage and influence our volunteer community through effective communication, transparency, and collaborative leadership.
 The Community Engagement Lead will be key in developing and evaluating strategies and support for local community leaders and Carpentries Champions, supporting ongoing global communities and promoting effective communication strategies.
 You will disseminate updates about our projects and activities to diverse communities via blog posts, Twitter, and related outlets and engage with the community on discussion forums and through meetings.
 Additionally you will facilitate connections between The Carpentries and the broader open-science / open-source community.
 You will work with researchers, learners, instructors, and member organizations around the world to advance our mission.